 WGIHR/3 will be held from April 17th to 20th, 2023.
 During the closed session of WGIHR/2, there was a discussion and a consensus to cluster countries' proposals (see ANNEX 1 of report).
 We can only hope that the next negotiation will be more substantive and not reduced to a simple exercise of twisting language.
-WGIHR/3 will discuss three clusters which are the establishment of an Implementation Committee, specifics in public health response and core capacities, and mechanisms for collaboration and coordination including a new mechanism for financing.
+WGIHR/3 will discuss three clusters which are the establishment of an Committee, specifics Implementation in public health response and core capacities, and for collaboration mechanisms and coordination including a new mechanism for financing.
 In the meantime, there will be two INB negotiations to determine if the call for greater equity and solidarity will be further discussed.